howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 <Instruction>

+When prompted where (i.e. to which _Prisma server_) you want to deploy your service, choose the **Demo server** which can be used for free in Prisma Cloud.
+If you haven't done so already, you will be asked to register with Prisma Cloud (which you can do via GitHub).
+For the following prompts in the terminal you can select the suggested values by hitting **Enter**.

 When prompted where (i.e. to which cluster) you want to deploy your service, choose any of the development clusters, e.g. `public-us1` or `public-eu1`.
-(If you have Docker installed, you can also deploy locally.)
+(If you have Docker installed, you can also choose to deploy Prisma locally by _Creating a new database_.)

 </Instruction>